bytedeco/javacv/README.txt

         // CanvasFrame is a JFrame containing a Canvas component, which is hardware accelerated.
         // It can also switch into full-screen mode when called with a screenNumber.
+        // We should also specify the relative monitor/camera response for proper gamma correction.
         CanvasFrame frame = new CanvasFrame("Some Title", CanvasFrame.getDefaultGamma()/grabber.getGamma());

         // Let's create some random 3D rotation...